Quiq/registry-ui/README.md

 ### Schedule a cron task for purging tags

+To delete tags you need to enable the corresponding option in Docker Registry config.
+For example:

+    storage:
+      delete:
+        enabled: true

 The following example shows how to run a cron task to purge tags older than X days but also keep at least Y tags no matter how old.
 Assuming container has been already running.